kerojosh96/Josh-s-Data-Structures-Hand-Book/set.md

 A \[widget\] supports the following operations:

 * Because the python set uses a hash table, insertion and deletion and search are O(1).
-* name: description, Big O efficiency, and explain why / what that means

 # Use Cases